written by Kacey Shea

 narrated by Savannah Peachwood

-In preparation for accepting this ARC I went and read a few DNF and 3-star reviews on Goodreads.
+In preparation for accepting this audiobook ARC I went and read a few DNF and 3-star reviews on Goodreads.
 One included a spoiler of something that, in my opinion, is a game-changer.
-Or rather, a genre-changer.
-Despite the HEA and the love, this book – in my utterly amateurish opinion – is Chick Lit, and not Romance (like Trophy Husband and Until Harry).
+Or rather, a genre-changer!
+Despite the HEA and the love, this book – in my utterly amateurish opinion – is Chick Lit, and not Romance.

 I don’t mind spoilers.
 Sometimes I even look them up on purpose.
 If I know in which direction we’re going, I feel I can enjoy some stories more and focus on the details better.
 But I can’t say how this book would have felt to me without being aware of this twist towards the second half.
 I can very well imagine that I would have been confused.
 But I also might have been elated about this turn.
 Spoilers… a blessing and a curse 😀

-The story is wonderful and captivating and I greatly enjoyed it.
+The story is wonderful and captivating and I greatly enjoyed it!
 The audiobook is over 15 hours long and told in a diary-like style that flowed very nicely.
-Callie is a quirky and likeable person.
+Callie is a quirky and likable person.
 Not everything she does or says is perfect or right.
 But it only makes her feel human and real to me.
-I admit, I kind of wish I had a friend like her.
+I admit I kind of wish I had a friend like her.
 If only to have someone who understands that brain farts don’t necessarily mean that you’re ditzy.